csdorman/My-Code-Learning/README.md

 This is a pretty strong case for having a person-to-person connection going on instead of just reading (and sometimes zoning out) web pages or reference docs.
 I feel like I'm actually getting better at some of this stuff, and Sublime is pretty neat as well.

+### Part 2!

+Finished up the minimalist blog in under an hour.
+Got stuck a couple of times but was able to do *almost* everything without any sort of help.
+Did things slightly differently than the "solution", but still got it all accomplished and it looks the same.
+Super cool.
+Looks like tomorrow starts Javascript stuff - that's when I'm definitely going to be more than a little bit underwater (maybe).
+We'll see!

 ## Dec 11
 The tic-tac-toe board wasn't too bad.
 I guess I figured it would be made of `<div>` and `<span>`, but instead it was just a *relatively* simple table with selective borders turned on.
 I was able to get it done without any help, and I don't know if I would have been able to do that quite so easily a month (or more) ago.